What Is Mill Scale in Welding: And How to Weld Through It

 - Hand wire brushes.

-However, you can use these methods when the mill scale has dried up or has signs of rust.
+However, you can use these methods when the scale has dried up or has signs of rust.

 How mill scale affects welding?

-If there is mill scale, the amperage and voltage running through the electrode and the working (or grounding) clamp will be reduced and unstable, affecting the arc’s performance.
+In the presence of mill scale, the amperage and voltage running through the electrode and the working (or grounding) clamp will be reduced and unstable, affecting the arc’s performance.

-Mill scale has a higher melting point than steel and, in combination with the lower heat and current conductivity, it will make the arc and the puddle smaller.
+Scale has a higher melting point than steel and, in combination with the lower heat and current conductivity, it will make the arc and the puddle smaller.

 At the joint’s sides (or toes), the weld metal deposition will be uneven and without reliable fusion.